Presidency of François Hollande: Economy

 The key economic focuses for François Hollande were the rising unemployment rate, income inequality and the deficit.

 François Hollande said he underestimated the economic crisis when he first came into office, the first Budget of the Hollande presidency included several tax measures that were badly received mainly due to the increase in the taxation of capital gains.
 The increase meant that an entrepreneur who sold their company after 10 years would have to pay a 45 percent income tax rate, plus 15.5 percent in social contributions, so amounting to over 60 percent in tax.
 A movement labelled "les pigeons" was launched by entrepreneurs opposing the new tax measure.
 Hollande also abolished the increase on VAT that Sarkozy introduced though he later said that he regretted his decision.

-A tax increase was introduced by Jean-Marc Ayrault to make up for the public deficit, the tax was estimated to create a revenue of 30 million euro a year, this was later reversed in favor of the creation of tax credits to make the economy for competitive.
+A tax increase was introduced by Jean-Marc Ayrault to make up for the public deficit, the tax was estimated to create a revenue of 30 million euro a year, this was later reversed in favor of the creation of tax credits to make the economy more competitive.
 Eventually supply side economics was adopted by the government and taxation was lowered after poor performance and tax migration by individuals with higher incomes, including Bernard Arnault.

 Employment was one of the key focuses for Hollande, he set an objective reversing the rising unemployment by the end of his first term.
 By the end of Hollande's term, unemployment had increased by 25%.
 By Q3 2015, unemployment was at the highest level in France since 1997.
 The Ayrault government put forward several plans to try to curb the youth employment including Law 2012-1189 which aimed to help young people with a lack of employment due to no training.
 This created the "emplois d'avenir" which gave young people between the ages of 16 and 25 contract ranging from one to three years in the public sector.